h4cc/awesome-elixir/README.md

 * [mailibex](https://github.com/awetzel/mailibex) - Library containing Email-related implementations in Elixir: dkim, spf, dmark, mimemail, smtp.
 * [mailman](https://github.com/kamilc/mailman) - Mailman provides a clean way of defining mailers in your Elixir applications.
 * [pop3mail](https://hex.pm/packages/pop3mail) - Pop3 client to download email (including attachments) from the inbox via the commandline or Elixir API.
+* [smoothie](https://github.com/jfrolich/smoothie) - Smoothie inline styles of your email templates, and generates a plain text version from the HTML.
 * [swoosh](https://github.com/swoosh/swoosh) - Compose, deliver and test your Emails easily in Elixir with adapters for SMTP, Sendgrid, Mandrill, Mailgun, Postmark and Phoenix integration with mailbox preview.

 ## Embedded Systems